 - Upload and keep current term dates and course catalogs for the My Career Advancement Account Scholarship program spouses

 The AI Portal is intended to complement the schools’ information systems, not replace them.
 For example, the invoice number used in a school’s invoicing system should also be used in the My Career Advancement Account system.
 User Guides, located in the ‘Essential Documents’ section of the AI Portal, are also available to help schools as they are working in the AI Portal.

-What is the My Career Advancement Account tax identification number?
+5. What is the My Career Advancement Account tax identification number (TIN)?

-- They should not have any involvement in or discussion of SECO processes, such as specialty consultations, scheduling appointments or individual career plans.
-School employees, officials or advisors should not present themselves as My Career Advancement Account program advisors, coaches or mentors.
+- Partner schools should not be involved in or discussion of SECO processes, such as specialty consultations, scheduling appointments, etc. School employees, officials, or advisors should not present themselves as My Career Advancement Account program advisors, coaches, or mentors.

 - Offering inducements, including any gratuity, favor, discount, entertainment, hospitality, loan, transportation, lodging, meals or other items having a monetary value of greater than $10 for the purpose of securing enrollments of spouses, including third-party lead generators or marketing firms.
 Available educational, institution-sponsored scholarship or grants and tuition reductions are permissible.

 - Providing any commission, bonus, or other incentive payment based directly or indirectly on securing enrollments or federal financial aid to any persons or entities engaged in any student recruiting, admission activities, or making decisions regarding the award of student financial assistance.